drcjar/ipfjes-thesis/source/11_chapter_3.md

 # Mortality analysis: do mortality trends support an occupational cause?

 <!--
 what sort of spatio-temporal association is seen for mesothelioma? this is fundamentally same problem as mapping meso. revisit when have done meso work.

 should add correlation coefficient and poisson regression results

 should revisit with cosetta support and perhaps after have done some reading

-could also bring in european mortality data c.f bts abstract and chris barber import data paper -->
+could also bring in european mortality data c.f bts abstract and chris barber import data paper

+and wikipedia?
+-->